 Self-identity isn’t necessarily established effortlessly and it depends on the people around you.
-Dembroff and Saint-Croix draw on Katharine Jenkins’ norm-relevancy account in which we decode which groups we belong to by tuning into the norms which seem relevant to us – even if we disagree with those norms.
-The extent to which this process is deliberate, they argue – for instance, in terms of how much research someone does on a particular social group and its history – can lead to stronger or weaker self-identity.
-We may not even have a name for a particular identity; it’s possible to be polyamorous or bisexual without using those terms or even being militantly opposed to “labels” (see also: label aren’t glitter).
+Dembroff and Saint-Croix draw on Katharine Jenkins’ norm-relevancy approach in which we decode which groups we belong to by tuning into the norms which seem relevant to us – even if we disagree with those norms.
+The extent to which this process is deliberate – for instance, how much research someone does on a particular social group and its history – can lead to stronger or weaker self-identity.

 Agential identity involves some attempt to broadcast self-identity.
-Dembroff and Saint-Croix explore variation in how this can be done and emphasise that the social processes involved are often complex.
+Dembroff and Saint-Croix explore the different ways this can be done and emphasise that the social processes involved are often complex.
 For instance, agential identity can be more or less salient depending on who we are with (pp. 583-584):

 “consider a gay teenager who comes out to his parents, but otherwise acts conservatively at home in order to minimize the salience of his gay identity.
 This same teenager might, in other contexts, deliberately talk and behave in ways that persistently signal and emphasize his gay identity.”

-A strong self-identity and salient attempts to establish a matching agential identity may not be taken up in a particular context; someone could persistently signal their trans identity in all contexts but it is only accepted in LGBTQ+ spaces and ignored by transphobic colleagues.
+A strong self-identity and salient attempts to establish a matching agential identity may not be taken up in a particular context.
+Someone could persistently signal their trans identity in all contexts but it is only accepted in LGBTQ+ spaces and ignored or invalidated by transphobic colleagues.
 Agential identity depends on self-identity and consent to belong to a particular social group – these are key conditions – and expresses preferred social group membership.
 However, that preference may not be accepted.